 Although I no longer recommend Craigslist for selling (due to scammers), I still use them to give stuff away.
 It has a section for free stuff where you can move almost anything that isn’t good enough to sell.
 I’ve been amazed at what people will take when it’s free.
 I recently gave away some scrap lumber from garage shelving that I disassembled.
 I’m always glad someone can use it and it’s not going into landfills.
 Here’s a huge shipping flooring crate I was able to give away:

 If you really want a no-hassle way to get rid of stuff, you can haul it into your alley in advance, then post a “curb alert” on Craigslist, first-come-first-serve.
 I don’t really recommend putting it on your front curb unless it’s for a really short time because that is a blight on your neighborhood.

 I’ve also used Craigslist to post items that other people have abandoned in my neighborhood.
-Most recently this was a free-standing basketball pole and hoop that someone dumped in my alley.
+Most recently this was a free-standing basketball pole and hoop that someone abandoned in my alley.
 I posted it and a happy dad took it away for his son!

-2. Goodwill / Salvation Army / thrift stores
+Thrift Stores / Goodwill / Salvation Army

 Some communities, like Providence, RI, have a service where you can schedule a pickup of an old mattress, or you can drop it off at their facility.
 (I strapped it on top of my sedan!)
 Check out this link which describes how mattresses are recycled.

 Plastic markers – Crayola